 In recent years, LanguageLine started moving its operations into the cloud, using Salesforce technology to route audio and video calls to the right interpreters anywhere in the world.

-LanguageLine relies on the Salesforce Force.com platform for its proprietary geo-redundant, highly available transaction processing and Salesforce’s highest level of service and support.
+LanguageLine relies on the the Lightning Platform for its proprietary geo-redundant, highly available transaction processing and Salesforce’s highest level of service and support.

 The initial plan offered to LanguageLine provided escalated phone support, but most agents weren’t familiar with the specific, unique ways LanguageLine used Salesforce.
 Whenever they needed to bring a new agent up to speed, it cost time they didn’t have.